JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 Note, that `run` starts a non-packaged JVM application with full runtime.
 This is faster and easier to debug, than creating a compact binary image with minified runtime.
 To run a final binary image, use `runDistributable` instead.
 * `createDistributable` is used to create a prepackaged application image a final application image without creating an installer.
 * `runDistributable` is used to run a prepackaged application image.

 Note, that the tasks are created only if the `application` block/property is used in a script.

 After a build, output binaries can be found in `${project.buildDir}/compose/binaries`.

+At this time, the Gradle plugin does not automatically determine the JDK Modules necessary to run, and you must manually determine the specific modules you need and include them in `modules()`.
+Failure to provide the necessary modules will not cause compilation issues, but will lead to `ClassNotFoundException` at runtime.
+See issue #463 for more context and how to determine the modules you need to include.

 ## Available formats